 There was, therefore, no way of determining or even becoming aware of the device’s possible dangers, including a faulty design that was later determined to have contributed to lithium-ion battery explosions.

-Over time, however, investigations were carried out, and it’s only then that the e-cigarettes were linked to several potential health hazards.
+Over time, however, investigations were carried out, and it was only then that the e-cigarettes were linked to several potential health hazards.
 Many cases of serious side effects are now leading to Juul lawsuits.

-Products that are found to contain inherent defects that cause harm to a consumer of the product are good candidates for products liability lawsuits.
+Products that are found to contain inherent defects that cause harm to a consumer of the product are good candidates for product liability lawsuits.

 For a commercial seller of a defective product to be found liable, the following elements must be satisfied:

-If you have suffered side effects from the use of a Juul Vaping pen, contact Malman Law for a free consultation as to what rights you may have under the law.
+If you have suffered side effects from the use of a Juul Vaping pen, you deserve to understand your rights to potential compensation.
+To speak with an experienced attorney, contact Malman Law for a free consultation to determine what rights you may have under the law.

 Malman Law’s founder Attorney Steven Malman has over 30 years of experience handling personal injury, nursing home, medical malpractice, truck accidents, car accidents, premises liability, construction, and workers’ compensation cases in Chicago, IL.